billboos/boos-group-website/content/publication/AdamsEtAl2019.md

   rotation regimes might thus be distinguished with infrared observations for a range of viewing geometries."
 url_pdf: pdf/AdamsEtAl2019.pdf
-title: Aquaplanet models on eccentric orbits — effects of rotation rate on observables
+title: "Aquaplanet models on eccentric orbits: effects of the rotation rate on observables"
 publication_types:
   - "2"
 authors: